vipulkumbhar/AuE893_Perception_and_Intelligence/README.md

 # AuE8930_Perception_and_Intelligence

-## Intereseting problems from Homework
+## Intereseting problems from homework

 ### 1) Design and implement the approaches to find all park space frames with the four vertex points of each frame.( without deep learning algorithms)